The Tay Bridge Disaster: The poem

 Strong enough all windy storms to defy."

 Criticism

 This and other examples of McGonagall's work are often held to be risibly bad poetry.
 Although McGonagall is obsessive about rhyme, he often repeats the same rhyming pairs.
 The lines are sometimes of inordinate length and lack any form of scansion or metre.
 Finally, any pathos generated by the rambling narrative is usually dispelled by the inclusion of inappropriate or irrelevant details.
 On the other hand, Kirstie Blair contends that McGonagall's poems are no better or worse than most of the broadside ballads that were sold on the streets of Scotland in the 19th-century, whose authors have long since sunk into obscurity.

+Billy Connolly recited the poem in full during the Dundee stop of his World Tour of Scotland TV show.